In Agents, these are called nodes. In evaluation pipelines, they’re called

 prompt_source | string | Conditional | Column name containing the prompt.
 Required if prompt not set |

 prompt_source to pull assertion prompts from a dataset column.
 This lets you define different assertions per row.assertions column containing the prompt text for each row.Multiple assertions per row:You can run multiple assertions against the same content by providing a JSON array of prompts.
-Each assertion is evaluated independently, and the results are returned as a dictionary.llm_assertions column contains a JSON array:COMPARE
+Each assertion is evaluated independently, and the results are returned as a dictionary.llm_assertions column contains a JSON array:Compare

 Compares two values for equality.
 Supports string comparison and JSON comparison with optional JSONPath.